genedan/TmVal/docs/intro.rst

 Further Reading
 ================

 Go ahead and give TmVal a try!
-The next section is the :ref:`Installation and Quickstart` followed by the :ref:`Usage Tutorial`.
-For technical documentation, consult the :ref:`API Reference`, which links to the source code of the project.
+The next section is the :ref:`quickstart:Installation and Quickstart` followed by the :ref:`usage/index:Usage Tutorial`.
+For technical documentation, consult the :ref`:api_ref:API Reference`, which links to the source code of the project.

 If you encounter bugs, in TmVal or its documentation, feel free to create a `ticket <https://github.com/genedan/tmval/issues>`_ or `pull request <https://github.com/genedan/tmval/pulls>`_ on the `GitHub Repository <https://github.com/genedan/tmval>`_.